Riemannian exponential and quantization: Quantization of contravariant tensors. Dequantization of differential operators

-\begin{obsparticulares} (1) Let $\Phi_r$ be an homogeneous tensor of order $r$ that corresponds to $P$ by (\ref{quantizado3}).
-Considered as a function on $T^*M$, $\Phi_r$ is $F_r$, homogeneous of degree $r$ on the fibres.
-The first order partial differential equation $F_r((dS)^r)=0$ has as solutions the hypersurfaces $S=\text{const.}$ \emph{characteristic} for the differential operator $P$; they are the hypersurfaces of $M$ where the problem of initial conditions cannot be treated by the Cauchy-Kowalevsi method (for instance, for $\Delta$, the equation of characteristics is $\|dS\|^2=0$, the ``Eikonal equation'').
+(1) Let $\Phi_r$ be the homogeneous tensor of order $r$ that corresponds to $P$ by (\ref{quantizado3}).
+Considered as a function on $T^*M$, $\Phi_r$ is the function $F_r$, homogeneous of degree $r$ on the fibres.
+Let us suppose that the function $F_r$ is real.
+The first order partial differential equation $F_r((dS))=\langle\Phi_r,dS^r\rangle=0$ has as solutions the functions $S$ such that in the hypersurfaces $S=\text{const}$ the initial conditions problem for the differential operator $P$ cannot be treated by the Cauchy-Kowalevski method; they are the \emph{characteristic hypersurfaces} of $P$ (for instance, for $\Delta$, the equation of characteristics is $\|dS\|^2=0$, the ``Eikonal equation'').
 The Hamiltonian field of $F_r$ has as solutions the \emph{bicharacteristics} of $P$.
 This field does not coincide, in general, with $D_P$.
-The field which propagates the singularities of $P$ is the hamiltonian field of $F_r$, not the one of the total Hamiltonian of $P$, $D_P$.
+The field which propagates the singularities of $P$ is the Hamiltonian field of $F_r$, not the one of the total Hamiltonian of $P$, $D_P$.

 (2) The relationship between the Poisson bracket of two Hamiltonians and the commutator of the corresponding quantum operators is: \be \sigma^{r+s-1}[\widehat\Phi,\widehat\Psi]=-\{\sigma^r(\widehat\Phi),\sigma^s(\widehat\Psi)\} \ee where $\Phi$ is a tensor of order $r$, $\Psi$ of order $s$, $[\,,\,]$ is the commutator of quantized tensors and $\{\,,\,\}$ is the Poisson bracket of $\sigma^r(\widehat\Phi)$, $\sigma^s(\widehat\Psi)$, by identified with the functions they define on $T^*M$ (the minus sign proceeds from the convention taken in \ref{previas} for the Poisson bracket).